deluxebrain/dotfiles-DEPRECATED/dotfiles-dev/README.md

 Download MacOS installer to `/var/media/iso` directory.

-Clone _osx-vm-templates_ git repository.
+The _osx-vm-templates_ git repository has been linked as a submodule.
 Note - the best practice is to use the packer builds as application agnostic base builds.
 In this way - the image configurations are geared towards the requirements for the baking process - not any specific application usage of the build.
 Any additional configuration of the images for any application specific requirements are there done through the `vagrantfile`.
 This means that it should not be necessary to make any alterations to the actual template repository.

 The native MacOS installer does not support bootstrapping via vagrant.
 The `prepare_iso.sh` script exists to perform modifications to the image to this end.